 Infographics serve a wide variety of purposes.
 They’re visual, engaging, and easy to consume.
 You can use infographics to transform your webinar content into bite-sized segments of educational and engaging information.

 You could create a story-based infographic that follows the key talking points of your webinar.
 Or, you could highlight the main statistics shared in your webinar or to draw attention to attendee responses to any polls or interactive elements from the event.

 Infographics are an easily shared type of content, making them a great tool for digital PR.
 They could help get your brand featured on other websites and online publications, which, in turn, will bring even more attention to your webinars.

 Wrapping up — Webinar post-event marketing

-The end of your webinar doesn’t mean the end of communications, or lead nurturing.
-Use the insights you gained from the webinar to better segment your audience, follow-up with leads to move them along your funnel, and repurpose your content for other channels.
+Although your webinar has an endpoint, your lead nurturing must continue well after it.
+Use the insights you gained from the webinar to better segment your audience, follow up with leads to move them along your funnel, and repurpose your content for other channels.